Is There a Dimmer Outlook Ahead for Vinco Ventures Inc. (BBIG)?

-Vinco Ventures Inc. (NASDAQ:BBIG) went up by 5.63% from its latest closing price compared to the recent 1-year high of $9.40.
-The company’s stock price has collected -7.98% of loss in the last five trading sessions.
-Press Release reported on 08/04/21 that Vinco Ventures’ Subsidiary Emmersive Entertainment Announces Music Streaming NFT Platform
+Vinco Ventures Inc. (NASDAQ:BBIG) went down by -9.40% from its latest closing price compared to the recent 1-year high of $9.40.
+The company’s stock price has collected 1.76% of gains in the last five trading sessions.
+Press Release reported on 08/11/21 that ZASH Global Media Greenlights Reality TV Series Slate

 Is It Worth Investing in Vinco Ventures Inc. (NASDAQ :BBIG) Right Now?